 The Social Impact of Films

 Before seeing First Reformed, some other films that had a great influence on me that helped me realize just how special the medium was were Heaven Knows What (2014) and Embrace of the Serpent (2015).
 These films are intense and more so than draw the viewer in, they drown them in the story and the aesthetics.
 They encouraged me to think critically and look deeper into humanity, realizing one’s capacity for violence in addition to understanding others.
 These ideas and feelings were not new to me, but I was shown the depth of their reality and how heavy and present they were in the world that I lived in.
 These were also narrative films, and there was still a distancing effect from my day-to-day life, a life that would be impacted more tangibly by documentaries.
 Through films such as The Cove (2009), Blackfish (2013), and Cowspiracy (2014), I was able to recognize my role in the exploitation of animals.
-After watching these films, I chose to change my whole life up to that point and life a vegan life.
+After watching these films, I chose to change my whole life up to that point and live a vegan life.
 Film is powerful, but at the same time there are a great number of variables that are always at play when attempting to measure a film’s social impact.

 Documentaries are films that have a more observable impact and social change on societies and behaviors.
 Often the filmmakers behind them are associated and working with different activists and organizations that are related to the issues they showcase.
 On the other hand, narrative films have more uncertain influences that are less measurable.
 The documentary Blackfish dives deep into the history of SeaWorld and the exploitation of sea mammals like whales and dolphins, particularly orcas, as a form of entertainment.
 It investigates the conditions behind the scenes, what SeaWorld tries to keep hidden, and guides the viewer into a conclusion that SeaWorld’s treatment of these animals and the support consumers give them are questionable.
 As a result of the film, SeaWorld attendance saw sharp declines, and stock prices fell.
 In an effort to come back into the public’s good graces, SeaWorld eventually announced that it would cease the use of orcas in the future.
 They stated that, “the current generation of killer whales will be the last orcas housed in captivity.”
 Alternatively, a narrative film that has been connected to social change is Ang Lee’s Brokeback Mountain (2005).
 The mainstream film told the story of the adversity two men felt dealing with their sexuality.
 Additionally, even though the film was an incredibly normative and white story, it pushed boundaries.
 Culture professor David Shumway has written that the film played some part in the countries’ increasing acceptance of same-sex marriage, saying that there is no other narrative work depicting a same-sex romantic love narrative that “has so broadly appealed to both gays and straights.”